Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-system-tables-eat-my-disk.md

     </query_log>
 </clickhouse>
 ```
+💡 For the clickhouse-operator, the above method of using only the `<engine>` tag without `<ttl>` or `<partition>` is recommended, because of possible configuration clashes.

-After that you need to restart ClickHouse and drop or rename the existing system.query_log table, then CH creates a new table with this TTL setting.
+After that you need to restart ClickHouse and *if using old clickhouse versions like 20 or less*, drop or rename the existing system.query_log table and then CH creates a new table with these settings.
+This is automatically done in newer versions 21+.

 ## You can disable logging on a session level or in user’s profile (for all or specific users)